+If you visit Antarctica it will be one of your best travel experiences.
 Antarctica is an astounding travel destination, though most people would love to go there but don’t know what experiences are possible within the Antarctic Continent itself.
-Traveling 15 days within Antarctica gave me superlative insight of its geography, regional flora and fauna, and its history.
-On this page is a list of Antarctica’s Best Destinations.
+Traveling 15 days in Antarctica gave me an excellent insight into its geography, regional flora and fauna, and its history.
+On this page, is a list of Antarctica’s Best Destinations.
+You can also check my other page about What To Do In Antarctica.

 Cross the Drake Passage

 The Drake Passage, part of the Southern Ocean that separates South America from Antarctica, is infamous for bearing the worst weather conditions of the maritime world.
-Often susceptible to 10 meter / 32 foot waves, traversing the Passage will require two days of your journey.
+Often susceptible to 10 meters / 32-foot waves, traversing the Passage will require two days of your journey.

 This is the name of the vast ocean that separates South America from the edge of Antarctica.
 If you’re traveling only by sea, you’ll have to travel here.
 It typically takes two to three days to cross.
 The sea is frequently rough here, with frequent 10-meter high waves.
 Many sailors say the Drake Passage is the most turbulent sea in the whole world.